Salmaaattia/Plastic-Classification-/README.md

 ## Project Architecture
 ### 1. Android Application

+#### Dependencies:

+- java-sdk 6.2.0

+- firebase-database:16.0.4

+- firebase-firestore:18.2.0

+To use our application, click on "Start From Here and Save Your Planet" button then click on "Select Photo".
+You can choose a photo from gallery or take a photo using you mobile camera

+#### Generating APK:

 ### 2. Firebase Database
 Firebase is an online platform  that we use to store our data.
 Our Data is retrieved on a realtime basis, making it easy to modify or update its content, also making the application lighter.